Massachusetts Rapid Response

 Covid-19 Long Term Health Care Jobs Portal

 The Commonwealth of Massachusetts COVID-19 Long Term Care Facility Staffing Team has created a portal to assist employers in recruiting healthcare workers for healthcare positions at assisted living and long-term care facilities statewide.
 Employers can enter hiring needs in the portal, health care professionals can enter their work interests, and the portal staff will match job seekers to employment sites.
-The State is offering a $1,000 signing bonus for hires made through the portal.
 Temporary and permanent positions are available and can be posted.

 This link includes FAQ’s for employers and workers.

 Massachusetts Covid-19 Resources for Businesses

 Small Business Administrations (SBA) Economic Injury Disaster Loan application, tax relief (postponement of sales, meals, room occupancy taxes until June 20), Small Business Recovery Loan Fund, SBA bridge loans/grants, Paycheck Protection Program, and Debt Relief Program.
 Also see link below for SBA resources in Federal Covid-19 legislation/resources below.

 Massachusetts Covid-19 Executive Orders